cc-shifo/libphonenumber/README.md

 If this number is lower than the [latest release's version number](https://github.com/google/libphonenumber/releases), we are between releases and the demo may be at either version.
+E.g: dependencies {
+    compile fileTree(dir: 'libs', include: ['*.jar'])
+    ...
+    compile 'com.googlecode.libphonenumber:libphonenumber:7.2.2'
+}

 ## JavaScript